Tom Fletcher (Home and Away)

 Thomas Edward Fletcher is a fictional character from the Australian soap opera Home and Away, played by actor Roger Oakley.
 He made his first screen appearance in the pilot episode broadcast on 17 January 1988.
 The character departed on 30 April 1990, but reappeared briefly in 2008 as a ghost in Sally Fletcher's near-death experience following her second stabbing.

 Development

 The character of Tom was conceived by the creator and then executive producer of Home and Away Alan Bateman.
 New Zealand actor Roger Oakley was cast in the role and Bateman commented "He is so good on the screen, when people see him they will be asking where he has been all their lives."
 Oakley had appeared in various dramas, including The Sullivans, and a few films, but appearing in Home and Away was the longest he had worked "in one stretch".
 He considered it to be his breakout role, saying "It shows that it can happen to anyone.
 I feel also that, in a sense, it's my turn.
 I've served my time."
+He felt that he could play a wide range of roles, but thought that he would always be a character actor and "the wrong type" for a major television role.

+The character's fictional backstory states that Tom and his wife of ten years Pippa Fletcher (Vanessa Downing) could not have children of their own and became foster parents.
+Tom was 40 years old when he is sacked from his "cosy city job and was thrown into confusion."
+At the beginning of the serial, Tom and Pippa move to the fictional town of Summer Bay with their five foster children.
+Playing a foster parent changed Oakley's mind about fostering a child in real life instead of having biological children.
+He stated "To me, fostering a child would be just as acceptable as having a child of my own, but obviously it would have to be just as acceptable to the other half."